Anders Lee: Early life and high school

 As a senior, Lee had a breakout year in football.
 As quarterback, he passed for 2,007 yards and five touchdowns and ran for 1,105 yards and 32 touchdowns, averaging 308.7 yards of offense per game.
 He was selected as the 2008 Minnesota Gatorade Football Player of the Year, the Star Tribune All-Metro Player of the Year, and was a finalist for Minnesota's "Mr. Football", losing to now professional player Varmah Sonie.
-Lee holds the state record for most all-purpose yards in a game, gaining 581 yards (477 passing and 104 rushing) in 42–56 loss to Hopkins High School.
+Lee used to hold the state record for most all-purpose yards in a game, gaining 581 yards (477 passing and 104 rushing) in 56–42 loss to Hopkins High School.
 Despite the individual on-field success, the Hornets went 6–4 that year and did not make the playoffs.

 Lee's success in football carried over to the ice, where he had another successful season for the Hornets ice hockey team.
 He finished as one of the top scorers in the league during his senior year, scoring 25 goals and 59 assists in 31 games.
-He led the Hornets to a 24–3 regular-season record and 2009 high school hockey tournament appearance.
+He led the Hornets to a 24–3 regular season record and 2009 high school hockey tournament appearance.
 Despite being the first seed in the tournament bracket, the Hornets lost in the opening round to the eighth seed Moorhead High School.
 The Hornets would go on to win the consolation final, finishing fifth-place overall in the Class AA tournament.
 He was a 2009 finalist for the annual "Mr. Hockey" Award, losing to now-professional hockey player and former New York Islanders teammate Nick Leddy.
-Playing in the pre-season Upper Midwest Elite League, Lee scored 12 goals with 17 assists in 18 games for Team Southwest.
+Playing in the preseason Upper Midwest Elite League, Lee scored 12 goals with 17 assists in 18 games for Team Southwest.
 Many scouts regarded him as one of the best athletes in the state of Minnesota.
 While Lee was offered opportunities to play both football and hockey at Harvard and Minnesota, Lee ultimately committed play hockey at the University of Notre Dame.